Ch4s3r/cat_sitting_book/src/drinking.md

 ![drawing](assets/water_fountain_disassembled.jpg)

 ## Long maintenance
-It needs to cleaned thoroughly twice a week.
+It needs to cleaned thoroughly once a week on Sunday.
-Usually we do this on `Wednesday` and `Sunday`.
-So if you're lucky enough to have a cat sitting slot on one of these days.

 ### Howto
 Pick up the top part by lifting it.